‘Vanderpump Rules’ Star Brittany Cartwright Surprises Jax Taylor With The Perfect Birthday Cake [Photo]

 On Twitter, as he and Sandoval enjoyed their birthday festivities, Taylor took to his Twitter page to share a photo of a cheeseburger cake purchased by Cartwright and adorned with several candles.

-“My fiancé knows me too well!!
+“My fiance knows me too well!!
 Thank you [Brittany Cartwright], [Ariana Madix], [Jim Broutman], and [Zack Wickham] for making [Tom Sandoval] and I party so f**king amazing!
 Now round two tonight!!” he tweeted on July 10.

 As fans may have seen on Monday night, a number of cast members from Vanderpump Rules ventured to a Los Angeles roller skating rink, where they celebrated Taylor and Sandoval’s birthdays — and shared a number of photos and videos on social media.